CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Append the binary file into currenct section.
 If file not found in the current directory then assembler searches file in the include paths.
 If file not found again then assembler prints error.
 Second optional argument defines offset (how many bytes should to be skipped).
-By default assembler begin appending from first byte.
+By default assembler begins appending from first byte.
 Third argument defines maximum number bytes to append.
 By default all data from binary will be appended.